Definition and Examples of Leading Economic Indicators

 How Do Leading Economic Indicators Work?

-Leading economic indicators can signal major changes in the economy.
-If these indicators fail to meet expectations, this generally signals a signal a bearish trend in the economy, while indicators that surpass their estimates can signal a bullish move ahead.
+Leading economic indicators can signal major changes.
+If these indicators fail to meet expectations, this may signal a bearish trend in the economy.
+Indicators that surpass their estimates can signal a bullish move ahead.

 Leading indicators are also used by central banks in order to make monetary policy decisions.
-For instance, a central bank may opt to lower interest rates or implement easing policies if leading indicators suggest that the economy is faltering.
-The opposite may be true if leading indicators suggest that the economy is strengthening.
+For instance, a central bank may opt to lower interest rates or create easing policies if indicators suggest that the economy is faltering.
+The opposite may be true if the indicators suggest that the economy is getting stronger.